applicaster/developer.applicaster.com/README.md

 ### Prerequisites
 To test and develop locally you first need to get the following data:

-* from accounts.applicaster.com click on the and click the apps tab.
+* From accounts.applicaster.com click on the Applications tab.
 * Choose "Applicaster Docs" and click on the (i) button.
 * Copy the UID and Secret (on the next steps you'll need to put those values into the .env file)